snyk/cli/CONTRIBUTING.md

 Place fixtures in `./test/fixtures`.
 Keep them minimal to reduce maintenance.
 Use [`createProject`](./test/jest/util/createProject.ts) to use your fixtures in isolated working directories for your tests.

+### Smoke Tests

+Smoke tests typically don't run on branche unless the banch is specifically prefixed with `smoke/`.
+They usually run on an hourly basis against the latest published version of the CLI.

+If you merge a PR that changes smoke tests, remember that the tests will fail until your changes are deployed.

+See [the smoke tests readme](./test/smoke/README.md) for more info

 ## Code ownership

 For current ownership assignments, see: [CODEOWNERS](./.github/CODEOWNERS).